vtex-apps/flex-layout/README.md

   "rich-text#about-us": {
     "props": {
       "text": "**Optimized store framework** \n Free your front-end with our React + Node store framework.
-Improve usability and SEO, while driving more conversion with modular components, single page applications, and a ready-for-PWA structure. \n **Multi-currency and language** \n Go international with multiple storefronts to support different languages and easily manage local currencies and payment conditions. \n **Serverless development platform** \n Reduce loading time, improve usability, and make the best out of SEO.
+Improve usability and SEO, while driving more conversion with modular components, single-page applications, and a ready-for-PWA structure. \n **Multi-currency and language** \n Go international with multiple storefronts to support different languages and easily manage local currencies and payment conditions. \n **Serverless development platform** \n Reduce loading time, improve usability, and make the best out of SEO.
 Developing scalable components with a comprehensive, easy-to-use toolset, you can build stores faster than ever.", "blockClass": "about"
     }
   }